Blowin' in the wind: Giants edge Dodgers 1-0 on Longoria HR - WHIZ News

 It was the Giants’ second shutout in the best-of-five playoff after winning the opener 4-0.

-Game 4 is Tuesday at Dodger Stadium with Game 5 in San Francisco on Thursday, if necessary.
+Game 4 is Tuesday at Dodger Stadium, where the Giants can close out the defending World Series champions.
+Game 5 would be in San Francisco on Thursday, if necessary.

-The Dodgers routed the Giants 9-2 to win Game 2, but mustered just five hits back at home.
+The Dodgers routed their longtime rivals 9-2 to win Game 2, but mustered just five hits back at home.
 NL batting champion Trea Turner and Mookie Betts each went 0 for 4, and Corey Seager was 0 for 4 with a walk.

+“I thought we took some good at-bats and we just didn’t get rewarded,” Roberts said.

 Longoria broke out of an 0-for-23 slump in a big way with his leadoff shot to left-center.
 He had just two hits in his last 40 at-bats.
 It was his first postseason homer since the 2013 ALDS with Tampa Bay.

+“Just this environment … this is crazy,” Longoria said.
+“What a wild night, too — the wind.
+I mean, I think that the sound in here was kind of dampened by the wind.”

-After that, Scherzer retired his final six batters.
+After the home run, Scherzer retired his final six batters.
 But the Dodgers lost for the first time in his 13 starts with the team since being acquired from Washington at the July 30 trade deadline.

 “You get to the postseason, you can always lose by one pitch.
 That comes into play.
 Tonight I lost it on one pitch,” Scherzer said.